oklas/generator-secure-data/README.md

 # Command line args

-Command line args is available
+Command line args is available for each propmt.
+If command line argument is provided then appropriate prompt is skipped.

 ```sh
 yo secure-data [options] [<data>] [<module>] [<password>]